morleydragon/eecs589F24/README.md

 You should use [this template](SummaryTemplate.md) for writing your summary.
 Allocate enough time for your reading, discuss as a group, write the summary carefully, and finally, include key observations from the class discussion.

-You must read and review every assigned paper.
+You must read and review every assigned paper and bring questions to the lectures for discussions.

 ### Participation
 You are expected to attend all lectures (you may skip up to 2 lectures for legitimate reasons), and more importantly, participate in class discussions.

 ### Project
 You will complete substantive work an instructor-approved problem and have original contribution.
-Surveys are not permitted as projects; instead, each project must contain a survey of background and related work.
+Surveys are not sufficient as projects; instead, each project must contain a survey of background and related work.
 You must meet the following milestones (unless otherwise specified in future announcements) to ensure a high-quality project at the end of the semester:
+(These dates are tentative and will be confirmed via Canvas assignments.)

 * Turn in a 2-page draft proposal (including references) by September 16.
 Remember to include the names and Michigan email addresses of the group members.
 * Keep revising your initial idea and incorporate instructor feedback.
 However, your team and project proposal must be finalized and approved on or before September 30.
 * Each group must submit a 4-page mid-semester progress report and present mid-semester progress during class hours on the week of Nov 4.
 * **Each group must prepare for 5 to 15 minutes presentation for mid-semester progress during class hours on November 4**.
-* Each group must present their final results during a presentation starting on December 2.
+* Each group must present their final results during a presentation starting on December 4.
 * **Each group must turn in an 8-page final report and your code via email on or before 11:59PM EST on December 13.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
 The self-contained (i.e., include ALL dependencies) code must be submitted as a zip file.
 Each zip file containing the code must include a README file with a step-by-step guide on how to compile and run the provided code.